Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 *S-VISSR switching from a carrier to the image broadcast at XX:59*

 #### FengYun 4 series
-- **FengYun 4A** and **FengYun 4B** are currently not broadcasting anything useful. ~~currently broadcast a **linearly polarized LRIT** and **HRIT signal~ The LRIT signal only broadcasts at a very poor quality (Have to confirm, but less than 4 km/px), HRIT only transmits a single unencrypted infrared channel~~.
+- **FengYun 4A** and ~~**FengYun 4B**~~ currently broadcast a **linearly polarized LRIT** and **HRIT** signals.
+The LRIT signal only broadcasts at a very poor quality (Have to confirm, but less than 4 km/px), HRIT only transmits a single unencrypted infrared channel.
-- This satellite serues has been shrouded in mystery, with both satellites having transmitted xRIT in the past but without any live imagery.
-These have seemingly since stopped without any acknowledgement from NSMC (Satellite operators).
+- This satellite series has been shrouded in mystery, with both satellites having transmitted xRIT in the past albeit without any live imagery.
+These broadcasts have intermittedly stopped without any acknowledgement from NSMC (Satellite operators).
-- If you have any information about these, please contact me using the information at the bottom of this page.
+- **xRIT from Fengyun 4A currently doesn't seem to contain any imagery.**

-> Both HRIT broadcasts are currently disabled.
-LRIT on 4A is currently disabled.
-I have been unable to confirm whether 4B LRIT is operational.
+> I can't confirm the status of FengYun 4B, if you have any information about it please let me know using the contacts at the bottom of this page.

 ![FengYun LRIT screenshot from SatDump](../../assets/images/Radio/FengYun-LRIT.jpg) <br>
 *FengYun 4A LRIT, CC: drew0781 on Discord*